alexxirou/portofolio-vuejs/README.md

-I apologize for the confusion.
-It seems that the README is too large to generate in a single response.
-Let's break it down into smaller parts.
-Here's the beginning of the README:

-markdown

 # Portfolio Project

 This Vue.js portfolio website showcases my skills, projects, and experience.
 The sections below provide details on installation, usage, components, views, UI elements, dependencies, and licensing.